-Choose one of the amounts presented to you, usually in increments of $20.
+Choose a currency you wish to sell and then select one of the amounts presented to you.
 You may touch “Other” for additional options or “Redeem” if you’ve already been notified that you can withdraw cash under a previous redemption code.

-The ATM will now calculate the amount of bitcoin, litecoin, or bitcoin cash you need to pay and show that to you along with the address where you need to send the payment.
+The ATM will now calculate the amount of coin you need to pay and show that to you along with the address where you need to send the payment.
 You must act quickly before this screen times out!

 Many people fail to send their digital currency or the correct amount of their digital currency at this step.

 For Coinbase and other wallets: Coinbase will not let you scan a QR code before entering an amount in the latest version of their app.
-Please switch your amount entry mode to BTC, LTC, or BCH (two arrows to the right) before typing in the exact number shown in blue on the ATM screen.
+Please switch your amount entry mode from USD to coin mode (two arrows to the right) before typing in the exact number shown in blue on the ATM screen.
 Then press the QR button to the right of the address field to open your camera and scan the ATM’s address.
 Just remember that you must send the precise amount of digital currency, not dollars.

 Once your transaction is successfully sent from your wallet, the ATM will require a confirmation on the applicable network before it will be allowed to dispense cash.
 You will be sent a text message when your cash is ready for pickup.

 A “Processing” receipt will print at the machine.
 See below for what this means: